markkovari/ansible-role-nats/README.md

 [see default variables](defaults/main.yml)

 Please note that this Ansible provides a cluster installation of NATS, so you must group your hosts into the cluster and `nats_host_group` specifies the cluster.
+This can be turned off with `nats_cluster_enabled: false`.

 ## Example Playbook